MelanX/SkyblockBuilder/docs/1.17.x/config/world.md

 Minimal spacing will be set to 1 if the modifier changes it to be lower than that.
 Minimal separation will be set to 0 if the modifier changes it to be lower than that.

+**This config option needs a full restart once you already joined a world.**

 ## Surface
 The block settings for generating the different dimensions surfaces.
 It's in the same format as [flat world generation settings 🔗](https://minecraft.fandom.com/wiki/Superflat#Preset_code_format), but will ignore